MarkCardiff1234/kubernetes-deployment/README.md

 This will spin up an ingress controller, nginx pods, php pods and sql pods.
 All of these pods have been configured to talk to each other.
+The pods are currently set to run 2 replicas of each.
+This can be changed by simply changing the humber under replica: found under the spc: sub heading in the respective yaml for the deployment.

+In order to find the IP of the ingress controller after deployment, run the command kubectl describe ing.
+It takes approx 10 minutes for the IP to be provisioned after deployement.

 The contents of the www folder should be setup as their own Git repo, and a link inserted to the nginx-deployment.yaml and php-fpm-deployment.yaml files, as this will then be where the deployment will pull